Cabin Fever (2002 film)

-Cabin Fever is a 2002 American horror comedy film co-written and directed by Eli Roth (in his directorial debut) and starring Rider Strong, Jordan Ladd, James DeBello, Cerina Vincent, Joey Kern, and Giuseppe Andrews.
-The story follows a group of college graduates who rent a cabin in the woods and begin to fall victim to a flesh-eating virus.
-The inspiration for the film's story came from a real-life experience during a trip to Iceland when Roth developed a skin infection.
+Cabin Fever is a 2002 American comedy horror film co-written and directed by Eli Roth (in his directorial debut) and the first installment in the Cabin Fever franchise.
+The film stars Rider Strong, Jordan Ladd, James DeBello, Cerina Vincent, Joey Kern, and Giuseppe Andrews.
+Inspired by a real-life experience where Roth developed a skin infection during a trip to Iceland, the story follows a group of college students who rent a cabin in the woods and fall victim to an unknown flesh-eating disease.

 Plot

-Henry, a hermit walking in the woods, encounters his dog, dead from a blood infection, and becomes infected himself from contact with his dog’s blood.
-Meanwhile, college students Jeff, Marcy, Paul, Karen, and Bert take a vacation to a remote cabin to celebrate spring break.
-Bert leaves to hunt squirrels but accidentally shoots and further wounds the now disfigured and bloody Henry.
+Henry, a hermit walking in the woods, encounters his dog, dead from a blood infection, and becomes infected himself from contact with his dog's blood.

+College students Jeff, Marcy, Paul, Karen, and Bert take a vacation to a remote cabin to celebrate October break.
+Bert leaves to hunt squirrels but accidentally shoots the now disfigured and bloody Henry.
 Despite Henry's pleas for aid, Bert flees and remains silent about the incident.

-The students gather around a campfire that night, where they are joined by a friendly drifter named Grimm and his pet dog, Dr. Mambo.
-When it rains, Grimm leaves with his dog to pack up his belongings.
-While the friends wait for Grimm, Henry returns, begging for help.
-When Bert shuts the door on the sick hermit, he tries stealing the group's car while vomiting blood.
+As the students gather around a campfire that night, they are joined by a friendly drifter named Grimm and his pet dog, Dr. Mambo.
+When it rains, Grimm leaves with his dog.
+While the friends wait for Grimm, Henry stumbles into their camp begging for help.
+When Bert shuts the door on the sick hermit, he tries to steal the group's car while vomiting blood.
 When Henry approaches Marcy and Karen, Paul accidentally sets him on fire.

-While seeking help the next day, Jeff and Bert encounter a butcher but leave after learning that she is Henry's cousin.
-Paul receives assistance from police Deputy Winston, who promises to send up a tow truck.
-Paul tries comforting Karen, who is upset over the killing of Henry.
-After calming her down, Paul attempts to have sex with her; as he reaches between her legs, he discovers an infection has spread in her groin.
+The next day, while seeking help fixing their truck, Jeff and Bert encounter a butcher, but leave after learning that she is Henry's cousin.
+Paul calls police Deputy Winston, who promises to send up a tow truck.
+Paul tries comforting Karen, who is upset over Henry's death.
+After calming her down, Paul attempts to have sex with her, only to discover a bloody, infected wound on her thigh.
 The group isolates her in a shed.

-After fixing the truck, Bert coughs up blood but does not tell the others to prevent a panic.
-Bert drives off after Paul and Jeff discover that he has caught the disease.
+After fixing the truck, Bert coughs up blood but hides it from the others and drives off after Paul and Jeff find out.
 Jeff takes the remaining beer and leaves, terrified of becoming infected.
-Bert seeks help at a convenience store but angers the owner after his son, Dennis, bites him.
+Bert seeks help at a convenience store but angers the owner after his disturbed son, Dennis, bites him.
 Bert flees, chased by Dennis's father and two friends.
 At the cabin, Marcy worries that they will all contract the disease.
-When Paul comforts her, they impulsively have sex.
-Regretting the affair, Paul leaves while Marcy takes a bath, crying; as she shaves her legs, the flesh begins to peel off and she runs outside in a panic, where she is eaten alive by Dr. Mambo.
+Paul comforts her and they impulsively have sex.
+Soon after he leaves the cabin to find Jeff, while Marcy takes a bath, crying.
+As she shaves her legs, the flesh begins to peel off and she runs outside in a panic, where she is mauled and eaten alive by Dr. Mambo.